What You Need to Know for Planning Your Career

 You don't need to read everything; you just need to find the real clues.

-Spend about 10–15 minutes every day following just two special trade papers or newsletters instead of general news.
+Spend about 10 to 15 minutes every day following just two trade publications or newsletters instead of general news.
 Look only for "events that cause change," like a company entering a new area or a change in local laws.
 These clues tell you where a company will spend money next, long before they advertise a job.
+Niche job boards and trade publications in your industry are the sharpest signal sources available.

 Does trying to talk to a company before they post a job actually work, or is it just annoying?